-How are my grants and loans applied towards my quarterly registration?
+How are my grants and loans applied towards my semester registration?

 Grants/Scholarships are automatically credited towards your registration fees and applicable housing bill.
 Federal Loans ARE NOT automatically credited towards your registration fees and applicable housing bill.
 You must accept your loans on-line through myCoyote.
 After loans are accepted through myCoyote, they are credited towards your registration and applicable housing bill.
 If your grants and/or loans are less than your registration fees and applicable housing bill, you are responsible for payment of the balance.
 Failure to pay balance, may result in your classes being administratively dropped.

 If I am not eligible for aid based on need, is anything else available?

 Answer: Yes, some scholarships are not based on need.
 A student with at least a 3.0 GPA should apply.
 Also, there are two federal non-need based loans:

 - Federal Parent Loans for Undergraduate Students

 These loan programs require the submission of the Free Application For Federal Student Aid (FAFSA), and a separate loan application and/or promissory notes.
 In addition, all first time CSUSB students who borrow MUST complete an on-line Entrance Loan Counseling session.
 A reminder: first time, first year Freshmen borrowers will not receive their Unsubsidized Direct loan checks until 30 days after the start of their first term.